Principles for the management of Norges Bank’s foreign exchange reserves

 6 Investment universe of the fixed income portfolio

-6.1 The fixed income portfolio may be invested in cash deposits and in Treasury bills and government bonds issued by France, Germany, Japan, the UK and the US.
+6.1 The fixed income portfolio may be invested in cash deposits and in Treasury bills and government bonds issued by China, France, Germany, Japan, the UK and the US.

 7 Benchmark index for the equity portfolio